graphhopper/graphhopper/docs/android/android-studio-setup.md

 # Open Demo App with Android Studio

-Get the [./index.md](GraphHopper sources and demo) before you proceed.
+Get the [GraphHopper sources and demo](./index.md) before you proceed.

 ## Setup